TemistoclesZwang/DataStructure/README.md

 # DataStructure
-### Repository created to put some data structure activities and algorithms
+### Repository created to put some data structure activities
 You will find here:

 >   **Binary tree**